When should my child start going to the dentist?

 What happens on my child’s first dentist appointment?

 On your child’s first dentist appointment the pediatric dentist will do an initial oral examination to determine the health of the gums and placement of the baby teeth.
-This “happy visit” is typically done without any instruments and is meant to introduce your child to the office as a fun and safe place to visit.
+This “dental happy visit” is typically done without any instruments and is meant to introduce your child to the office as a fun and safe place to visit.

 A first dental visit will allow the dentist to get to know your child and answer any questions you might have about proper dental care for young children.
-In cases where a child is presenting with pain or excessive plaque or tartar buildup, a cleaning or treatment appointment may also be combined.
+In cases where a child is presenting with pain or excessive plaque or tartar buildup, a dental cleaning or treatment appointment may also be combined.

 How often should a child go to the dentist?